helton/hbox-py/README.md

 - Add `hbox register` to register a package, even with custom image
 - Add option to remove images when removing packages
 - Add support to colors in `hbox run` output when possible (*nix only?)
+- Add command to regenerate shims
+- Add `hbox verify` to check if there's something wrong with packages or with container engine:
+  - Verify if `docker` or `podman` are installed and available
+  - Verify if there are container images for the current version of each package